 Forbidden Technologies Appoints Brian Boring as General Manager in North America

-LONDON — Forbidden Technologies, owner and developer of the cloud-based video platform FORscene, has named Brian Boring as its general manager of North American sales and strategic partnerships.
+LONDON -- Nov.
+19, 2013 -- Forbidden Technologies plc (AIM: FBT), the AIM-quoted owner and developer of the market-leading cloud-based video platform FORscene, today announced that it has named Brian Boring as its general manager of North American sales and strategic partnerships.

+"We've built a strong reputation and following within the U.K. media and entertainment industry, and now we're poised to expand into new markets throughout the world," said Greg Hirst, business development director, Forbidden Technologies.
+"Brian Boring's impressive résumé includes business development acumen; knowledge of the broadcast, production, and post-production markets; and a keen understanding of production workflows, all of which make him the ideal person to expand our presence in North America."

 Boring will join Forbidden Technologies on Nov.
 18. He will be based in Los Angeles and report to Greg Hirst.